cswaroop/resumes/thejaswini.md

 Developed a rule based tool to transform software log events into the standard situational event format as a part of IBM’s vision of self healing systems termed as autonomic computing.

-Played several roles from testing, support to development of IBM’s flagship Application server called Websphere Application Server.
+Played several roles from testing, support to development of IBM’s flagship Application server called Websphere Application Server